Codeuctivity/UnlockLuksOnBootByToken/readme.md

 ```shell
 $ sudo ./generateKeyForCurrentDevice.sh
 ```

+Enter an existing decryption pass phrase when asked to do so.

 This creates the decryption key in the boot sector of the device and then adds it to your LUKS config.
 This also means that each removeable device will have a different decryption key.